 Enforcement authority under 25-9-110(3), C.R.S. is granted to the department to issue and enforce administrative orders and to impose civil penalties against facility owners for failure to operate their systems under the supervision of a certified operator.
-In 2019, the division issued 62 compliance advisories to owners of public water systems for failure to have a certified operator or failure to have a certified operator at the correct level for the facility they were operating.
-These include system owners who were contacted for failure to designate an operator in responsible charge as well as system owners who received notifications because the operator in responsible charge did not hold a valid certificate of a sufficient level for the system.
+In 2020, the division issued Tier 2 health-based violations to owners of 55 public water systems for failure to have a certified operator or failure to have a certified operator at the correct level for the facility they were operating.
+These violations included both system owners who were contacted for failure to designate an operator in responsible charge and system owners who received notifications because the operator in responsible charge did not hold a valid certificate at a sufficient level for the system.
 Colorado considers both of these situations as insufficient operator certification for the facility.
+Colorado enforces the requirement to provide public notice within 30 days of the violation notice, which is a powerful motive for compliance.
 Systems that do not return to compliance in a timely manner may be issued a formal enforcement order with penalties.
-During the reporting period, there were two formal enforcements.
-By December 31, 2019, both systems had returned to compliance.
+During the reporting period, there were five formal enforcement actions against a public water system for violating the certified operator requirements.
+By December 31, 2020, three systems had returned to compliance.